HomeManagement6 Practical Tips for Effective Stakeholder Management in Competitive Markets

 Be Ready to Pivot

 Markets change.
 Fast.
 If you stick too tightly to one path, you risk getting stuck.
-Being able to adjust is not a weakness—it is how you survive.
-Maybe a competitor launches something unexpected.
-Maybe a supplier drops out.
-You may have to change your schedule, shift your budget or try a different approach.
+Being able to adjust is not a weakness – it is how you survive.
+A rival can come out with something unexpected.
+A supplier might back out.
+You might need to adjust your plans, move money around, or try something else.

 Collect Feedback and Use It